lillgc/EEOB5460_final_project2025/Lillian_Swathi_Shirin_Zheyuan-2025.md

 #### Prep step:

 1. We start off by running the script `file_download.sh` which downloads the raw sequencing data of the patients from the European Nucleotide Database (ENA) using the BioProject number (PRJNA601736) mentioned in the paper and saves it under `patients_raw_fastq` folder.
-2. We run 'viral_ref_extract.sh` to download the reference viral database files and convert it into a fasta file for ease of use later.
+2. We run `viral_ref_extract.sh` to download the reference viral database files and convert it into a fasta file for ease of use later.

 #### Starting of analysis: